-This document describes the Simple Network Management Protocol (SNMP) and how to test its functionality on a device.
+This document describes some Simple Network Management Protocol (SNMP) troubleshooting scenarios.

 The information in this document is based on these software and hardware versions: